 In 2018, with a degree in computing and creative arts from Queen’s University in Kingston, Ont., she moved with her husband to Halifax but could only find work as a restaurant hostess.
 “I needed a restart,” says Sheridan, now 26.
 The diploma program seemed a way “to get a foot in the door” in a fast-growing field, she adds.

 What she did not expect was the experience of teaming up with six classmates from around the world—and almost winning—a new national competition for post-secondary students to solve problems for industry and non-profit organizations.
 The virtual Canada Comeback Challenge offered students a platform to demonstrate job-ready skills in a year of COVID-19 pandemic-forced cancellations of internships.

 The six-month-long competition, which kicks off again this fall, illustrates the growing value that students place on connecting with employers—and vice versa—prior to graduation.
-Employers frequently say one of their challenges is “finding and hiring new talent with the skills they need,” says Michael McKean, chief research and development officer at the Business and Higher Education Roundtable, the organization that sponsors the federally funded competition.
+Employers frequently say one of their challenges is “finding and hiring new talent with the skills they need,” says Matthew McKean, chief research and development officer at the Business and Higher Education Roundtable, the organization that sponsors the federally funded competition.

 Encouraged to join the competition by an analytics instructor, the NSCC students selected their project from 87 real-life problems supplied to the organizers.